AdroitAnandAI/ML-Algorithms-in-MATLAB/README.md

 figure; % open a new figure window

-%               Plot the training data into a figure using the
-%               "figure" and "plot" commands.
-Set the axes labels using
-%               the "xlabel" and "ylabel" commands.
-Assume the
-%               population and revenue data have been passed in
-%               as the x and y arguments of this function.
-%
-%   can use the 'rx' option with plot to have the markers
-%       appear as red crosses.
-Furthermore, you can make the
-%       markers larger by using plot(..., 'rx', 'MarkerSize', 10);

 data = load('ex1data1.txt'); % read comma separated data
 x = data(:, 1); y = data(:, 2);
 m = length(y);